ExitedState/AutoStartProgram/README.md

 6. Run `main.py` script:
    `python ./main/main.py`
-   The script will check for internet connectivity, and will launch the programs in the `config.toml` file as soon as internet connectivity is detected.
+   The script will check for internet connectivity, and will launch the programs as soon as internet connectivity is detected.

 ### Notes 📝